 Total cost of ownership: The hidden part of the iceberg

-Explore some of the invisible costs that are often associated with migrating to the cloud
+Explore the invisible costs of migrating to the cloud

 It seems like these days, everyone is talking about Containers, Kubernetes, microservices, serverless, cloud-native computing, and the Journey to Cloud or multicloud.
 These key technologies have many advantages, but you should be aware of some of the hidden costs associated with moving to the cloud so that you can plan in advance and avoid any surprises along the way.